cca/libraries_wagtail/docs/readme.md

                 |---Child content pages...
         |---Blog*^ (blog.BlogIndex)
             |---All blog posts... (blog.BlogPage)
+        |---Exhibits* (exhibitions.ExhibitsIndexPage)
+            |---All digital exhibitions... (exhibitions.ExhibitPage)
-        |---Search (no model, search() in search/views.py is the view)
+        |---Search (no model, only a view in search/views.py)
+        |---Brokenlinks^ (no model, only a view in brokenlinks/views.py)
+        |---Instagram^ (instagram.Instagram, used on home page)
+        |---Serials Solution API^ (no model, only a view in sersol_api/views.py)
 ```

-The grandchild pages of each category (Services, Collections, and About Us), represented above with the phrase "child content pages...", can use one of three page models: ServicePage, AboutUsPage, and SpecialCollectionsPage.
+The grandchild pages of each main category (Services, Collections, and About Us), represented above with the phrase "child content pages...", can use one of three page models: ServicePage, AboutUsPage, and SpecialCollectionsPage.
 Each of these pages can then, in turn, have children of any of those three types.

 ## Class Names

-Again, these are conjectural, not set in stone.
+Class names of various page models, even singleton ones like the blog index.

-`home.HomePage`, `categories.CategoryPage`, `categories.RowComponent`, `categories.AboutUsPage`, `categories.ExternalLink`, `categories.ServicePage`, `categories.SpecialCollectionsPage`, `blog.BlogPage`, `hours.HoursPage`, `staff.StaffListPage`.
+`home.HomePage`, `categories.CategoryPage`, `categories.RowComponent`, `categories.AboutUsPage`, `categories.ExternalLink`, `categories.ServicePage`, `categories.SpecialCollectionsPage`, `blog.BlogIndexPage`, `blog.BlogPage`, `hours.HoursPage`, `staff.StaffListPage`, `exhibitions.ExhibitsIndexPage`, `exhibitions.ExhibitPage`.